 You can check the daily rates at an estonian exchange office on the Tavid website so you can get an idea of what deal you’ll get if you wait until you arrive in Estonia to get your cash.

 If you need currency upon arrival, you can change cash at the airport - but the rates on offer are unlikely to be the best in town, because of limited competition.
 The same goes for your hotel currency exchange - it’s convenient, but it’ll cost you.
 If you must use these providers, it’s usually best to switch only a small amount, and then seek a better deal elsewhere.
 Otherwise, find an ATM to withdraw your euros directly at a reasonable rate.
+Check out the best euro exchange rate from varies providers to make sure you can get the best value of money.

 Make sure that the currency you’re carrying for exchange is in good condition.
 You might be refused if you try to change up damaged, marked or torn currency.
 Keep some crisp, clean notes for changing.

 If you’re a regular traveller, you might also benefit from a borderless multi-currency account, which allows you to hold cash in several different currencies.
 And if you need to switch between currencies, you only pay a small flat charge.
-Select consumers can get their hands on the Wise travel money card or join the waiting list - the card can be used internationally for payments and withdrawals at ATMs.
+Select consumers can get their hands on the Wise debit card or join the waiting list - the card can be used internationally for payments and withdrawals at ATMs.

 Travellers Cheques aren't widely used in Estonia.
 You might struggle to change them, and even when you find a bank willing to do the exchange, the rates and fees applied make them a poor deal.